MrG-Force/symmetrical-garbanzo-api/README.md

 # A Faker API
 You can run two types of server:
 * One with freshly generated random fake art data.
 This will run a virtual json database that will last for the life of the server.
 * Other using a prebuilt data set.
-This option runs from a file and pesrist the state of the data.
+This option runs from a file and persist the state of the data.

 The json you'll get has the following schema:
 ```json